abulka/abulka.github.io/content/patterns/mgm-pattern.md

 linkTitle: "MGM Pattern"
 date: 2019-01-04
 toc_hide: true
+type: projects
 description: >
-  Model-Gui-Mediator Pattern - the original version of [MVCA Architectural Pattern](/projects/patterns/mvca-pattern) The MGM pattern is a variation of MVC (model view controller) or MVP (Model View Presenter) but takes into account the use of modern off the shelf GUI controls.
+  Model-Gui-Mediator Pattern - the original version of [MVCA Architectural Pattern](/patterns/mvca-pattern) The MGM pattern is a variation of MVC (model view controller) or MVP (Model View Presenter) but takes into account the use of modern off the shelf GUI controls.
 ---